Accounting Concentration, A.A.

 About the Program

-With an emphasis on established accounting principles, the Associate degree in Accounting Concentration in our Business Administration program offers students the most comprehensive knowledge and skills.
+With an emphasis on established accounting principles, the Associates in Accounting Concentration in our Business Administration program offers students the most comprehensive knowledge and skills.
 They learn accounting principles with extensive use of technology and apply this knowledge through coursework on law, economics and financial statements.

 In addition to acquiring a basic knowledge of accounting, graduates of this program will be able to perform bookkeeping and entry-level accounting work through the general ledger and prepare financial statements and managerial reports.